UtrechtUniversity/yoda/docs/administration/troubleshooting-published-data-packages.md

 ### System AVUs Verification

 This step checks whether the data package has the expected system Attribute-Value Units (AVUs).
 It does this by comparing AVUs that start with `org_publication` against the expected AVU keys (ground truth).
-The check results reveal if there are missing or unexpected AVUs, which will be printed to the terminal and the logfile.
+The check results reveal if there are missing or unexpected AVUs, which will be printed to the terminal and the log file.

 ### DOI Registration Status